jmigpin/editor/README.md

 - `ListDirSub`: lists directory and sub directories
 - `ListDirHidden`: lists directory including hidden
 - `MaximizeRow`: maximize row.
 Will push other rows up/down.
-- `RowDirectory`: get the row directory and go to the row that has it, if it doesn't exist, create a new row with the directory listing under the active-row.
-Useful when editing a file and want to access the file directory content.
+- ~~`RowDirectory`: get the row directory and go to the row that has it, if it doesn't exist, create a new row with the directory listing under the active-row.
+Useful when editing a file and want to access the file directory content.~~ Just click on the row toolbar first part to access a specific directory.
 - `DuplicateRow`: make row share the edit history with a new row that updates when changes are made.
 - `CopyFilePosition`: copy to clipboard the cursor file position in the format "file:line:col".
 Useful to paste a clickable text with the file position.
-- `XdgOpenDir`: calls xdg-open to open the row directory with the preferred external application (ex: a filemanager).
+- `XdgOpenDir`: calls `xdg-open` to open the row directory with the preferred external application (ex: a filemanager).
+- `GoRename <new-name>`: calls `gorename` to rename the identifier under the text cursor.
+Uses the row/active-row filename, and the cursor index as the "offset" argument.
 - toolbar first part (usually the row filename): clicking on a section of the path of the filename will open a new row (possibly duplicate) with that content.
 Ex: if a row filename is "/a/b/c.txt" clicking on "/a" will open a new row with that directory listing, while clicking on "/a/b/c.txt" will open a duplicate of that file.

 #### Textarea commands